Latakia Governorate: Economy

 The governorate is located on the Mediterranean Sea, which gave it great economic importance, with the capital of the governorate, Latakia serving as Syria's main port.
 Its port was established on 12 February 1950.

 Its imported cargo includes clothing, construction materials, vehicles, furniture, minerals, tobacco, cotton, and food supplies such as lintels, onions, wheat, barley, dates, grains and figs; in 2008, the port handled about 8 million tons of cargo.

 The governorate is also a popular domestic tourist destination, with the Cote d'Azur B=beach of Latakia being Syria's premier coastal resort, offering water skiing, jet skiing, and windsurfing.
 The city contains eight hotels, two of which have five-star ratings; both the Cote d'Azur de Cham Hotel and Lé Meridien Lattiquie Hotel are located 6 km north of the city, at Cote d'Azur.
 The latter hotel has 274 rooms and is the only international hotel in the city.
 Latakia is also host to numerous designer-label stores, notably on 8 Azar Street, and the heart of the city's shopping area is the series of blocks enclosed by 8 Azar Street, Yarmouk Street, and Saad Zaghloul Street in the city centre.
 Cinemas in Latakia include Ugarit Cinema, al-Kindi, and a smaller theater off al-Moutanabbi Street.

 Demographics

 As per the 2004 Syrian census the population was 879,550.
 A 2011 UNOCHA estimate put the population at 1,008,000, though this has likely changed since the start of the war.

-The majority at 63% are Alawites, followed by 26% Sunni Muslim, 6% Christian, 5% Shi'ite Muslim and 0.2% Ismaili.
+At the end of 2021, Latakia’s population reached 1,634,000, accounting for 6% of Syria’s total population.
+The majority at 68% are Alawite Muslims, followed by 17% Sunni Muslims, 15% Christians, 0.2% Twelver Shia Muslims and 0.2% Ismaili Muslims.

 Languages

-The primary languages of the province are Arabic, Kurdish, Armenian and Turkish (Syrian Turkmen dialects).
+The primary languages of the province are Arabic, Armenian and Turkish (Syrian Turkmen dialects).
 Arabic is spoken in all district centres of the governorate and most, if not all towns and villages surrounding them, with the North Levantine dialect mostly used.
 An exception is Kessab, a historically Armenian-populated town where Armenian is the primary language in it and the surrounding villages such as Sev Aghpyur, Esguran and Duzaghaj, and the Turkmen Mountain where Turcoman is spoken primarily, though many Turkmen have fled the area since the start of the civil war.